 - Facilitating mobile inventory management (iOS and Android)

 - Creating retail management for sales and processing payments

 - Improving inventory functions across all platforms

-When a business understands their factors that facilitate production they can adjust those factors to fit business goals (long and short), but also ensure profitability as a whole.
+When a business understands their factors that facilitate production, they can adjust those factors to fit business goals and ensure profitability as a whole.